esfand/gediminasm.org/resources/posts/javascript-inheritance/content.md

          * This method can be publically executed
          * but cannot be overrided, neither in extended classes.
          * It can return and use private variables
+         *
+         * As pointed out in comments, defined methods in constructor - will
+         * be overwritten on each and every initialization, meaning when you
+         * do "var person = new Person('name');" it will overwrite these methods.
+         * So better do it only when necessary
          */
         this.getId = function() {
             return _id;